 Reviewed by Author Roy Murry

 Relationships are hard to keep on an even keel.
-But to put one back together after a twenty three year interruption is an almost impossible task.
-This is the premise of Ms. Brodey’s story where two childhood intimate friends become women and are brought together because of a solemn situation.
+But to put one back together after a twenty-three-year interruption is an almost impossible task.
+This is the premise of Ms. Brodey’s story where two childhood intimate friends become women and are brought together because of a grim situation.

 The reasons for their separation are confronted.
-Many of the questions are answered and brought to an amicable plateau, but some conflicts are infused into their new relationship, which challenge it.
+Many of the questions are answered and brought to an amicable plateau, but some conflicts are infused into their new relationship, which challenges it.

 Through intelligent conversations and using down to earth characters, Ms. Brodey’s novel keeps the reader interested in the outcome of this sometimes funny but sad situation her two main characters are put in by their parent’s historical miss-conceptions.